sankhaMukherjee/sageMaker/README.md

 Now, make sure that you are able to train the entire thing locally.
 Code for this is present in the file [`src/part_02_runLocal`](https://github.com/sankhaMukherjee/sageMaker/blob/master/src/part_02_runLocal).
-A convinient make option is present:
+A convenient make option is present:

 `make runLocal`